How To Do Root Cause Analysis

 Create, manage and share business collateral, easily.

-Root Cause Analysis (RCA) is a method to identify the root causes of a problem, a defect, or a roadblock.
+Identify the root causes of a problem, a defect, or a roadblock.

 When an entrepreneur pitches an idea, the first question asked is “What problem are you solving?”
 In order to gain traction, a product or service must fill a need for its customers.

-In social entrepreneurship or “changemaking” work, the rule is the same: any new idea must address a documented need and have a strong logic model behind it.
+In social entrepreneurship or “change-making” work, the rule is the same: any new idea must address a documented need and have a strong logic model behind it.

 Consider this case: A group of student leaders in a high school approach their principal to express concern about the growing levels of stress and anxiety among their peers.
 They pitch an idea for a mindfulness workshop series — a weekly gathering for students to learn relaxation techniques and coping skills.
 They ask for funding to reserve space, order snacks, and hire a trained facilitator.

 These entrepreneurial students deserve credit for recognizing a problem and designing a solution that directly addresses it.
-Unfortunately, however, problem-solution fit is not enough.
+Unfortunately, however, the problem-solution fit is not enough.
 In order to be successful, a root cause analysis is necessary before investing in any particular solution.

 It’s no longer enough to ask “What problem am I trying to solve?”
 Now we need to ask “What is causing this problem?”
 We need to peel back the layers of the onion and attempt to prevent the problem from happening in the first place.

-In the case of the stressed out high school students, here are some possible causes:
+In the case of the stressed-out high school students, here are some possible causes:

 1. They have more homework than they used to.

-2. An unusually high number of students are working after school jobs.
+2. An unusually high number of students are working after-school jobs.

 3. Cyberbullying is on the rise.